brizvi4/kickstarter-analysis/README.md

 For this part, I created a new sheet for "Outcomes Based on Goals" data.
 After creating relevant headings for the columns, I used countifs() function to extract data from the "Kickstarter" sheet.
 Other functions used to complete the table were Sum() and Round().
 Then I selected the Goals columnns and all the Percentage Columns to make a line chart.
-This line chart showed the percentage of campaigns which failed, succeeded and got canceled based on their goal amounts.
+This line chart shows the percentage of campaigns which failed, succeeded and got canceled based on their goal amounts.

 ### Challenges and Difficulties Encountered

-One difficulty which could have been encountered was that someone could have accidentally put the wrong columns in the countif function as it got very long and there were many columns in the main Kickstarter sheet.
+One difficulty which could have been encountered was that someone could have accidentally put the wrong columns in the countifs() function as it got very long and there were many columns in the main Kickstarter sheet.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-The first and foremost conclusion which can be drawn is that the most campaigns which succeeded were in the month of May.
+The first and foremost conclusion which can be drawn is that most campaigns that succeeded were in the month of May.
 So it would be a great idea for Louise to start her fundraising campaign in May.

 Second conclusion which can be clearly drawn is that most failed campaigns started in October.
 This tells us that October is not a really good time to